-While it’s impossible to avoid paying all fees (after all, we are paying for a service), it’s important to recognize instances where we may be paying above and beyond what is needed, or where we are unsure exactly what we are paying for.
+While it’s impossible to avoid paying all fees (after all, you are paying for a service), it’s important to recognize instances where you may be paying above and beyond what is needed, or where there is a lack of clarity about exactly what you're paying for.

 Get quotes from several lenders